Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 All of these changes can happen at any age.
 And are a product of the food we eat, what we drink, lifestyle habits, the air we breathe and more.

 So Methylene Blue can help for age-related cognitive decline, as well as a student looking to do better in school.
-By boosting brain cell mitochondria energy levels.
+By boosting brain cell mitochondria energy production levels.
 And improving cerebral blood flow.

-Methylene Blue to the rescue
+Methylene Blue benefits

 Low dose Methylene Blue supplementation provides memory enhancing effects in animals and humans.
 It works as an antidepressant, is anti-aging, helps dementia, Huntington’s and Alzheimer’s.

-Methylene Blue increases low blood pressure, improves cognition in healthy people, boosts mitochondrial function, is anti-microbial, can eliminate fear and even slow skin aging.
+Methylene Blue increases low blood pressure, improves cognition in healthy people, boosts mitochondrial function, is anti-microbial, can help eliminate fear and even slow skin aging.

 Methylene Blue boosts acetylcholine